jatorresmunguia/juan-torresmunguia/content/publications/_index.md

     show_sidebar_adunit: no
 ---

-** No content below YAML for the publication _index.
+** No content below YAML for the blog _index.
 This file provides front matter for the listing page layout and sidebar content.
-It is also a branch bundle, and all settings under `cascade` provide front matter for all pages inside publications/.
+It is also a branch bundle, and all settings under `cascade` provide front matter for all pages inside blog/.
 You may still override any of these by changing them in a page's front matter.**